Associate justice

 An associate justice or associate judge (or simply associate) is a judge of a court other than the chief justice in some jurisdictions.
 The title "Associate Justice" is used for members of the Supreme Court of the United States and some state supreme courts, and for some other courts in Commonwealth of Nations countries, as well as for members of the Supreme Court of the Federated States of Micronesia, a former United States Trust Territory.
 In other common law jurisdictions, the equivalent position is called "Puisne Justice".

 In several Canadian courts, the term "associate judge" has the same meaning as a Master (judiciary).

 Commonwealth

 The function of associate justices vary depending on the Court they preside in.
 In the Australian state of New South Wales, associate justices of the New South Wales Supreme Court hear civil trials and appeals from lower courts amongst other matters.
 Associate justices can sit either as a single judge or may sit on the New South Wales Court of Appeal.

-In New Zealand, associate judges of the High Court of New Zealand supervise preliminary processes in most civil proceedings. associate judges have jurisdiction to deal with such matters as: summary judgment applications, company liquidations, bankruptcy proceedings, and some other types of civil proceedings.
-In the New Zealand legal system, associate judges were formerly known as masters.
+In New Zealand, associate judges of the High Court of New Zealand supervise preliminary processes in most civil proceedings.
+Associate judges have jurisdiction to deal with such matters as: summary judgment applications, company liquidations, bankruptcy proceedings, interlocutory applications, and some other types of civil proceedings.
+Associate judges in New Zealand were known as masters from 1987 until 2004.